 Louisville Palace Theatre

-One of the greatest of John Eberson’s theatres and considered to be “the finest Theatre in the South” when opened on September 1, 1928, as the Loew’s United Artists Theatre.
+One of the greatest of John Eberson’s theatres and considered to be “the finest Theatre in the South” when opened on September 1, 1928, as the Loew’s and United Artists Theatre with William Haines in “Excess Baggage”.
+It was equipped with a Wurlitzer organ which was opened by organist H. Haden Read.
 The original seating capacity was for 3,273.
 From around 1950, it had been renamed Loew’s Palace Theatre.

 Now operating as the Louisville Palace Theatre since 1994.
 Seating capacity is today 2,800.
 The Palace Theatre offers a wide variety of contemporary entertainment and Broadway touring productions as well as the local Symphony Orchestra’s Pops series.